boblemaire/IoTaWatt/Docs/CTbasics.rst

 secondary windings are loaded by a *burden resistor*.

 Some CTs have protective diodes, called TVS diodes, that will protect against damage when unplugged for short periods.
-If a CT is to be unplugged for an extended length of time where the primary is energized, a CT should be removed or shorted.
-Shorting will not damage a CT.
+Even if a diode protected CT is to be unplugged for an extended length of time where the primary is energized, the CT should be removed or shorted.
+Shorting will not damage the CT.

 Polarity
 --------

 CTs are manufactured to produce a secondary current that is in phase with the primary current when installed with a particular orientation.
-It single and split-phase installations it is important to observe polarity in certain situations.
+In single and split-phase installations it is important to observe polarity in certain situations.
 In three-phase installations, it is imperitive that a polarity convention be observed.